ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addinstancetousraccount.md

 # Migrating pre-V2.5 vCenter Server with Hybridity Bundle instances to IBM Cloud accounts
 {: #vc_hybrid_addinstancetousraccount}

-VMware vCenter Server with Hybridity Bundle instances that are deployed in V2.5 and later in your {{site.data.keyword.cloud}} account are automatically added to your account.
+VMware vCenter Server® with Hybridity Bundle instances that are deployed in V2.5 and later in your {{site.data.keyword.cloud}} account are automatically added to your account.
 These instances are managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).

 For instances that were deployed in V2.4 and early releases, you can migrate them to specified {{site.data.keyword.cloud_notm}} accounts for IAM-enabled user management.